 TO: All Concerned Persons

-1. On July 21, 2017, the Board of Massage Therapy (board) published MAR Notice No. 24-155-6 regarding the public hearing on the proposed amendment of the above-stated rules, at page 1085 of the 2017 Montana Administrative Register, Issue No. 14.
+1. On March 13, 2014, the Board of Massage Therapy (board) published MAR Notice No. 24-155-4 regarding the public hearing on the proposed amendment and adoption of the above-stated rules, at page 466 of the 2014 Montana Administrative Register, Issue No. 5.

-2. On August 16, 2017, a public hearing was held on the proposed amendment of the above-stated rules in Helena.
-Several comments were received by the August 18, 2017, deadline.
+2. On April 3, 2014, a public hearing was held on the proposed amendment and adoption of the above-stated rules in Helena.
+Several comments were received by the April 11, 2014, comment deadline.

 RESPONSE 1: The board appreciates all comments received during the rulemaking process.